 Retention is critical in order to keep your new smile straight.
 This is because teeth naturally tend to drift out of position if they’re not made to be kept in place.

 This is a custom-made tray that fits snugly over your teeth.
 Wearing this while you sleep can help maintain your teeth in their current position.

 - Advantages: You don’t have to wear something permanently that doesn’t come out.

 - Disadvantages: You have to remember to wear it.
 If you don’t use it, your teeth will shift.

 This is a thin stainless steel wire that is permanently bonded to the inside of your teeth.
 It essentially serves as a bridge that connects all of your teeth together, not allowing them to move.

 - Advantages: It’s always with you, so you don’t have to remember to wear it in order to keep your teeth straight.

 - Disadvantages: Collects a lot of food and can be hard to clean.
 Your tongue always feels it and you can’t remove it.

-Once you’ve completed your orthodontic treatment we’ll help you decide which form of retention is best for you.
+Once you’ve completed your orthodontic treatment at our pediatric dental office in New Braunfels, we’ll help you decide which form of retention is best for you.
 Though there may be some ups and downs about either option, you’ll need to be willing to be consistent with your maintenance regimen.